TNodeCode/pytorch-sequence-models/README.md

 # PyTorch Sequence Models

-This repoitory provides models for training deep neural networks on sequential data.
+This repository provides models for training deep neural networks on sequential data.

 ## Sequence to Sequence Modelling with RNNs

-This repository provides an encoder-decoder RNN model that can be used for sequence-to-sequence modelling.
+You can use this repository for training an encoder-decoder RNN model that can be used for sequence-to-sequence modelling.
 Typical use cases are:

 - Machine translation
 - Text summarization